googleapis/google-cloud-php/src/Trace/README.md

 We highly recommend using the [OpenCensus][opencensus] project to instrument your application.
 OpenCensus is an open source, distributed tracing framework that maintains integrations with popular frameworks and tools.
 OpenCensus provides a data exporter for Stackdriver Trace which uses this library.
+If you were using google/cloud-trace <= v0.3.3 or google/cloud  <= 0.46.0, then check out the [migration guide to OpenCensus][opencensus-migration].

 Install with `composer` or add to your `composer.json`.